decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 With `Attachable.PLAYER`:

 - 1st person: Entity rotates on all axis with the camera
-- 3rd person: Entity rotates on only the _x_ axis with the camera
+- 3rd person: Entity rotates on only the _y_ axis with the camera

 With `Attachable.AVATAR_POSITION`:

-- 1st person: Entity rotates on only the _x_ axis with the camera
+- 1st person: Entity rotates on only the _y_ axis with the camera
-- 3rd person: Entity rotates on only the _x_ axis with the camera
+- 3rd person: Entity rotates on only the _y_ axis with the camera

 This gif illustrates the difference in 1st person.
 The pink entity uses `Attachable.AVATAR_POSITION`, the white object uses `Attachable.PLAYER`.